Ahmet Unver, L’Officiel Turkey

 Another basic question to ask about a dream experience is “What actions are you taking or not taking?
 What choices are you and others making in the dream?”
 To this question Monica responded, “I’m doing nothing to help!
 That’s not like me at all.
 I would never be so mean.”

 To understand a dream image, you can get down to the basics by asking this question: Imagine you have the chance to tell someone from another planet about this dream image and they ask ‘What is that?’
 Describe what it is as generally and simply as you can, as if this person has no idea what it is.
-This helps the dreamer see past assumptions.
-Monica‘s said this about the chair in her dream: “A chair is something you sit on.
-It’s just there for you to sit on.
-That is it’s only purpose.”
+This helps the dreamer see their past assumptions.
+Monica‘s said this about the chair in her dream:

 Monica was asked to trust her imagination even more and consider that the symbol is a mirror of self.
 She was asked “Do you have anything in common with this chair?”
 In a moment Monica smiled and revealed “I’m pretty worn out from feeling taken for granted and sat on!”
 During Dream Re-living Monica was asked if she’d like to experiment more and the give a voice to the dream symbol - the chair.
 She responded laughing, “Do NOT sit on me!
 I'm worth more than that.”